Open House Festival

 Pushkin House, established in 1954 during the Cold War, is an independent registered charity and a dynamic arts organisation that critically explores Russian culture and provides a platform for artists and creative practitioners from Russia, Central and Eastern Europe, the Caucasus and Central Asia.
 Our exhibitions, community engagement and public programming across history, literature, music and performance focus on themes of identity, citizenship, migration, displacement and belonging.
 While the original endowment set up more than half a century ago ensures its independence, Pushkin House relies on ticket sales, public grants and donations to sustain our high quality programming.

-The exhibition is free and open to the public from 14th September until 21st September during the working hours of Pushkin House.
+The exhibition is free and open to the public from 13th September until 21st September during the working hours of Pushkin House.

-We will run two sessions on 18 September Wednesday starting at 5pm and 6pm and on 21 September Saturday at 2pm and 3pm; attendance is free and open to all, but booking is essential.
+We will run two sessions on Wednesday 17 September starting at 5pm and 6pm and on Saturday 20 September Saturday at 2pm and 3pm; attendance is free and open to all, but booking is essential.

-Inside the house, the striking feature of the uncluttered entrance hall is the pair of classical pillars marking off the stairwell.
+Inside the house, the striking feature of the entrance hall is the pair of classical pillars marking off the stairwell.
 The hall is exactly the same width as the central section of the façade.
 Some of the ground floor rooms have original woodwork and plaster decorations.
 We have more detailed information about the architecture of the House available for our visitors.